Ballymacash Rangers F.C.: Promotion

 Ballymacash Rangers gained promotion to the third tier of Northern Irish football for the first time in their history in May 2022.
 Having won the Mid-Ulster Football League Intermediate A division, they were eligible for a promotion playoff to try and reach the NIFL Premier Intermediate League.
 The only other eligible league winner was St James' Swifts F.C. who won the Ballymena & Provincial Football League, which meant Ballymacash had to meet St James in a two legged playoff for promotion.

 The 1st leg of the playoff between Ballymacash and St James took place on Tuesday 17 May 2022 at The Bluebell Stadium, which ended 3–0 to Ballymacash Rangers.

 The 2nd leg took place on Saturday 21 May 2022 at Donegal Celtic Park.
 The game finished 2-2, which gave Ballymacash Rangers a 5-2 aggregate victory, securing their place in the NIFL Premier Intermediate League.

-Manager
+Management history

 Michael Gault was appointed manager in June 2019.
 He resigned from his managerial role on 3 October 2020 to take up a role at Linfield.
 On 11 October 2020, Ballymacash appointed former Ards Rangers and Knockbreda manager Lee Forsythe as new manager.